• Recipes

 Adding lemon zest

-• Add chicken broth and low carb sweetener to the saucepan, and whisk until the sweetener is dissolved.
+• Add chicken broth and sweetener of choice to the saucepan, and whisk until the sweetener is dissolved.
 Add the lemon juice and stir.

 Adding broth, sweetener and juice.

-• While continuously whisking, slowly add the xanthan gum, turn up the heat and bring sauce to a boil.
+• While continuously whisking, slowly add the xanthan gum or arrowroot slurry, turn up the heat and bring sauce to a boil.

 • Reduce heat to a simmer and allow the sauce to reduce until the sauce has thickened to a glaze.
 Remove from heat.